 - Cons: Not conducive to product discovery, products not on the main aisle might go unnoticed

-A herringbone layout is essentially a variant of the grid layout, just a compact version for smaller spaces, as the herringbone layout only has one center aisle.
-In that way, it is also similar to the spine layout.
+A herringbone layout is essentially a variation of the grid layout, just a compact version for smaller spaces, as it only has one center aisle — which is also similar to the spine layout.
+This layout is common in stores with a narrow floor space and stores that are packed with products.

 - Commonly found in: Small bookstores, warehouses, hardware stores, toy stores